GodotSteam/GodotSteam/docs/signals/utils.md

 ## steam_api_call_completed

 !!! function "steam_api_call_completed"
-	Called when a SteamAPICall_t has completed (or failed)
+	Called when a SteamAPICall_t has completed or failed.

 	**Returns:**